CoreyStagner/udemy/README.md

 angular
 angular-resource (allow angular to use to connect to REST API on the server side.) angular-route (This is an angular Router)

+# React.js

+used Bower to install

+-Packages Installed-
+react
+backbone
+react-router

+Not a complete solution.
+As how most are a full MVC or MV* and maybe some routers, but React is only a View component.

+Since React does not have a model to interface with our REST API on the back end, we are free to use however we want.
+In this example I am going to use the Model component from backbone.